Sam Pancake: Early life

 Sam Pancake was raised in Romney, West Virginia, with siblings Chet Pancake, an American filmmaker, and Ann Pancake, an American novelist.
 Sam is also a distant relative of Breece D'J Pancake.
 Sam's father, Joe S. Pancake, was a Presbyterian minister, and later in life, a social worker.
 His mother, Robin Pancake, was a high-school teacher.
 Both parents attended university, and encouraged their children to pursue the arts, which Sam's sister Ann Pancake credits to the siblings' creativity.

 Education

 Pancake graduated from Hampshire High School in West Virginia and graduated cum laude with a bachelor of fine arts in theater from West Virginia University in 1990.
 After graduation, Pancake moved to Los Angeles, where he still resides.

 Career

-Sam Pancake was 26 when made his first on-screen appearance in the TV show Wings in 1990.
+Sam Pancake was 26 when he made his first on-screen appearance in the TV show Wings in 1990.
 Pancake has appeared as Alfie Copper in Where the Bears Are and James Alan Spangler in Arrested Development (between 2003 and 2004).
 He hosts his own show, Monday Afternoon Movie, a weekly podcast focusing on a different 1970's TV movie each week.